 Likewise, if you’ve opted for floorstanding speakers, make sure you fit the spikes; if you have wooden floors you’ll likely have been supplied with coin-shaped pieces to put the spikes on to avoid scratching the boards.
 If you don't have any of those, use actual coins.
 Probably pennies now you’ve spent all your money.

 Even if that seems painfully apparent to you, there’s a chance you’ve not considered speaker cables.

 Some people ignore the significance of good-quality wiring altogether, or are tempted to skimp on the last few quid.
 Please don't.
 Trust us when we say a good speaker cable can be the best-value way to upgrade your audio experience.

 MORE: Best speaker cable

 Sit back and relax

 Finally, and most importantly, enjoy your new speakers.
 That was the point of all this effort after all.

 Treat them with a little respect, and in turn they will look after you for a long, long time.

-As for what music to play, well, that really is up to you (though you could start with our latest selection of great test tunes)...
+As for what music to play, well, that really is up to you (though you could start with our favourite selection of 2017's great test tunes or our 2018 playlist)...